 Although perinatology deals primarily with issues of pregnancy, the field has some applications for other women as well.
 From pelvic ultrasound to saline infusion sonography, a number of different procedures allow the perinatologist to help women with pain and abnormal bleeding.
 Specific tests allow physicians to visualize intrauterine structures, assess the endometrium, and identify fibroids and polyps.

-In addition to maternal-fetal medicine specialists, staff members include a nurse educator, genetic counselor, and ultrasound technologists certified by the American Registry of Diagnostic Medical Sonographers.
+In addition to maternal-fetal medicine specialists, staff members include a nurse educator and ultrasound technologists certified by the American Registry of Diagnostic Medical Sonographers.

 The obstetrical field has well-established guidelines that govern insurance payments.
 Perinatal care is usually covered since it prevents costly complications at a later date.